-The PC gaming space is a melting pot of ideas and it’s where indie gaming flourish.
-Apart from the inherent advantage of PCs with no technological restrictions gaming consoles have, any would-be indie developer can create games with little to no budget, no dev kits to pay, and they can self-publish to avoid the expensive middle man.
+The PC gaming world is a melting pot of ideas and it’s where indie gaming flourish.
+Apart from the inherent advantage of PCs with no technological restrictions gaming consoles have, any would-be indie developer can create games with little to no budget, no dev kits to pay, and they can self-publish to avoid the expensive middleman.

 10. Trine 2

 - System/Platform: PC, Mac, PS3, Xbox 360

 - Developer: Frozenbyte, Inc.